Flat endomorphisms for mod $p$ equivariant quantum connections from quantum Steenrod operations: The local Calabi--Yau 3-fold ( -Equivariant)

-As before, using equivariant perturbation data, we can define the equivariant moduli spaces.
+As before, using equivariant perturbation data (pulled back from equivariant decoupling perturbation data), we can define the equivariant moduli spaces.
 Fix $A = d [\mathbb{P}^1] \in H_2(X;\mathbb{Z}) $, and an equivariant degree $i \ge 0$. \begin{defn}[Compare \cref{defn:eq-map-moduli}, \eqref{eqn:dc-moduli}] The \emph{$i$th equivariant map moduli space of degree $A$} is the space

 of solutions using equivariant decoupling perturbation data. \end{defn}

 With the definition of equivariant versions of our previous constructions, we can now discuss the equivariant versions of the issues discussed in the non-equivariant case: regularity, compactness, and incidence constraints.